-- 1. To prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - 2.
+- 1. To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the Abdominal sonography - Extended and Obstetrics and gynecology sonography concentrations. - 2.
 To develop effective communication skills. - 3.
-To utilize critical thinking / problem solving skills. - 4.
+To utilize critical thinking/problem-solving skills. - 4.
 To reinforce professional behavior. - 5.
 To integrate professional growth and development practices.